 When will I get an official Letter of Acceptance?

-BA applicants: After you pass the first admission requirement (entrance exam), we will send you an invitation for enrollment.
-After you fulfill the second aadmission requirement (recognition of your high school diploma), we will issue a letter of acceptance.
+BA applicants: After you pass the first admission requirement (entrance exam), we will send you an invitation for enrolment.
+After you fulfil the second admission requirement (recognition of your high school diploma), we will issue a letter of acceptance.

-MA applicants: After you fulfil all the admission requirements, we will send you two official letters of invitation for enrollment and a letter of acceptance.
+MA applicants: After you fulfil all the admission requirements, we will send you two official letters: invitation for enrolment and a letter of acceptance.

 I will not be able to attend the entrance exam on the scheduled date.
-How can I apply for the alternative date of the exam?
+How can I apply for an alternative date of the exam?
 When is the alternative date?

-If you know that you won’t be able to participate the exam, you can write us an email request for the alternative date.
-The alternative date will be announced later and will take place someday in June.
+If you know that you won’t be able to participate the exam, you can write us an e-mail request for an alternative date.

 Where can I find a reading list for the entrance exam?